Siralde/screening-master/README.md

 - Open a terminal:

-- Change directory into the src folder:

-  - cd src

 - Create a virtual environment:

-  - python -m venv .venv
+  - python -m venv venv

 - Run the virtual environment: